near/sdk-docs/docs/testing/workspaces-migration-guide.md

 TODO: I do not have a whole lot of context here why exactly simtests were not suitable for our purposes, so if anyone wants to elaborate the preceding paragraph please do.
 :::

 This guide presumes that you are transitioning from near-sdk-sim `3.2.0` (the last non-deprecated release) to `workspaces-rs` `0.2.1`.
-Given that near-sdk-sim is deprecated, it is very unlikely that its API is going to ever change, but future releases of `workspaces-rs` might.
-Hopefully this guide is going to be helpful even if you are migrating your project to a more recent version, but also feel free to migrate your tests to `0.2.1` using this guide first and upgrade to the most recent workspaces-rs version later by looking at the release notes to see how public API has changed since `0.2.1`.
+Given that near-sdk-sim is deprecated, it is very unlikely that its API will ever change, but future releases of `workspaces-rs` might.
+Hopefully, this guide will be helpful even if you are migrating your project to a more recent workspaces version.
+If workspaces have changed, feel free to migrate your tests to `0.2.1` first using this guide and upgrade to the most recent workspaces-rs version later by looking at the release notes to see how public API has changed since `0.2.1`.

 ## Async runtime and error handling